IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/unit_models/turbine_inlet.rst

 .. module:: idaes.power_generation.unit_models.helm.turbine_inlet

 This is a steam power generation turbine model for the inlet stage.
+It inherits `HelmIsentropicTurbine
+<technical_specs/model_libraries/power_generation/unit_models/turbine_inlet:Turbine (Isentropic)>`.

 The turbine inlet model is based on:

 Liese, (2014).
 "Modeling of a Steam Turbine Including Partial Arc Admission for Use in a Process Simulation Software Environment."
 Journal of Engineering for Gas Turbines and Power. v136.